kubernetes/ingress-nginx/controllers/nginx/README.md

 Please follow [test.sh](https://github.com/bprashanth/Ingress/blob/master/examples/sni/nginx/test.sh) as a guide on how to generate secrets containing SSL certificates.
 The name of the secret can be different than the name of the certificate.

 Check the [example](examples/tls/README.md)

+### Default SSL Certificate

+NGINX provides the option [default_server](http://nginx.org/en/docs/http/server_names.html) to allow a catch-all server in case of request with a not configured server name.
+This configuration works without issues for HTTP traffic.
+In case of HTTPS NGINX requires a certificate.
+For this reason the Ingress controller provides the flag `--default-ssl-certificate`.
+The secret behind this flag contains the default certificate to be used in the mentioned case.
+If this flag is not provided NGINX will reject the request with the HTTP code 444.

 ### Server-side HTTPS enforcement